-Standing Rock, for example, is very much on our minds.
-While we are celebrating the news that the Army Corps of Engineers has denied Energy Transfer Partners permits to continue construction through Lake Oahe, we are still sending supplies and prayers of support.
 Why?
-Hundreds of waterways are still under threat, the investors issued a statement that they intend to proceed anyway, and the incoming US President—a financial stakeholder—has made it quite clear where he stands on the issue.
+Hundreds of waterways are still under threat, the pipeline investors have issued a statement that they’ll proceed anyway, and the incoming US President—a financial stakeholder—has made it quite clear where he stands on the issue.
 It’s not over yet.

 We can’t help but draw parallels with the stand-off in North Dakota and an historic event in The Seeds of Vandana Shiva.
 We want to share that story with you because despite seemingly insurmountable odds, in time the peaceful protestors prevailed.